aptos-labs/aptos-core/developer-docs-site/docs/move/move-on-aptos/cryptography.md

 Furthermore, a user can send a **veiled transaction** that hides the transaction amount from everybody, including validators.
 An important caveat is that veiled transactions do NOT hide the identities of the sender or the recipient.

 **WARNING:** This module is educational.
 It is **NOT** production-ready.
-Using it could likely lead to loss of funds.
+Using it could lead to loss of funds.

 ### Groth16 zkSNARK verifier

 The [`groth16` example](https://github.com/aptos-labs/aptos-core/tree/main/aptos-move/move-examples/groth16_example/sources) demonstrates how to verify Groth16 zkSNARK proofs[^groth16], which are the shortest and fastest-to-verify zero-knowledge proofs for arbitrary computations.
 Importantly, as explained [above](#generic-elliptic-curve-arithmetic-in-move), this implementation is *generic* over **any** curve, making it very easy for Move developers to use it with their favorite (supported) curves.

-**WARNING:** This code has not been audited.
+**WARNING:** This code has not been audited by a third-party organization.
 If using it in a production system, proceed at your own risk.

 ### Verifying randomness from the `drand` beacon